Benedikte Naubert: Biography

 She was born in Leipzig, the daughter of professor of medicine, Johann Ernst Hebenstreit, who died in December 1757.
 From her step-brother, a professor of theology, Naubert received a thorough education in philosophy, history, Latin, and Greek.
 She also learned to play the piano and harp and taught herself Italian, English, and French.
 She began writing and published her first book in her mid-twenties, Heerfort und Klärchen, published anonymously.
 From there she wrote a novel per year and often more.
-Several men were suspected to have written Naubert's works, among them Johann Friedrich Wilhelm Müller In 1797, at age 41, she married Lorenz Holderieder, a merchant and estate owner in Naumberg, who died in 1800.
+Several men were suspected to have written Naubert's works.
+In 1797, at age 41, she married Lorenz Holderieder, a merchant and estate owner in Naumberg, who died in 1800.
 Naubert then married Johann Georg Naubert.
 As she aged Naubert's eyes and ears became weak, causing Naubert to write her last publications through dictation.
 Against her will, in 1817 her identity was revealed in an article in the Zeitung für die elegante Welt.
 Her next book, Rosalba (1817), bore her true name for the first time.
 She died in 1819 in Leipzig, where she had traveled for an eye operation.